Paris: The Perfect Destination In Any Season

-First of all, before we get started, let me point out I absolutely hate lugging my bags every time my friend and I are heading to the airport for a weekend trip or to the train station.
+First of all, before we get started, let me point out I absolutely hate lugging my bags every time my friend and I head to the airport for a weekend trip or to the train station.
 You still must do it.
 Get to know and take the Metro in Paris – you will thank me.
 You have to do it, otherwise, you aren’t getting the real deal.

-Like I said, I stay in the in 13th arrondissement when I am in Paris so let’s start with that area.
+Like I said, I stay in the 13th arrondissement when I am in Paris, so let’s start with that area.
 Number one on my list of five reasons to visit Paris is because of an area in the 13th that most tourists don’t know about.
 It is called the Butte aux Cailles (it means quail hill) district and it is reminiscent of a village even if it is in the heart of this Parisian district.
 There are many unusual restaurants and bars all lining the narrow cobblestone streets with an art deco architectural heritage – think Paris 80 years ago.

 Next stop, well, you need a place to lay your head for a night or two or hopefully you give yourself a good week in Paris.
 My number one recommendation is the Shangri-La in the 16th arrondissement.
 The Shangri-La is also an easy walk to the Champs de Elysées and a variety of museums.
-Keep in mind in Paris, the Michelin starred restaurants rule so there is no need to doubt that the Shangri-La isn’t dressed to impress with two Michelin restaurants on the premises.
+Keep in mind in Paris, the Michelin starred restaurants rule.
+There is no need to doubt that the Shangri-La isn’t dressed to impress with two Michelin restaurants on the premises.

 My last trip in March was my second time to not only stay in the Shangri-La palace, but also to have dinner at L’Abeille, roughly translated meaning “The Bee, which was Napoleon’s favorite emblem.
 The palace has ties to Napoleon’s family, but more on that in a minute.